XiandaDu/Note-App/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+## Improvements in the future
+1. Search results layout change
+2. Add Frequent Q&A
+3. Add about
+4. Add Features

 ## License
 This project is licensed under the MIT License.